minima52/digital-garden/_pages/listening.md

 `/listening`

 Here are some of my favourite tracks organised by year.
-The tracks noted below are not necessarily released in that respective year.
-Some are released a few year back or even decades ago.
+The tracks noted below are not necessarily released in that respective year; some tracks are released a few years back or even decades ago.
 The basis of these tracks is that they have resonated with me so much so that I have replayed them more times than I can count.

 ### 2022